ericlumsden/ericlumsden.github.io/blog/Tournament_Predictor_p1_Data_Collection.md

 scrapeYears(years_to_scrape);
 ```

-Gathering data for the Women's tournaments is just as simple.
+Gathering data for the Women's tournaments is just as straightforward.
 I will make a new table for their data (`womenstourney`), change the url to be for their tournaments and change the years to be from 2010 to 2022 (excluding 2019).
-The reason that I will only be able to collect data from 2010 onward is due to a weird setup sports-reference uses for the Women's tournaments in which their scores are stored in `spans` on the tournament page that I was having trouble accessing.
+There is a weird setup sports-reference uses for the Women's tournaments pre-2010 in which their scores are stored in `spans` on the tournament page that I was having trouble accessing.
 2010 onward, the setup is similar to that for the Men's tournaments, so I will just gather data from then on.

 #### Gathering team stats